AaronLieb/acmBall/docs/Tile.md

 - `x2`: the X value of the second point.
 - `y2`: the Y value of the second point.
 - `thickness`: the thickness of the line.
-- `moveable`: whether the line is affected by the gravity.
+- `moveable` (optional): whether the line is affected by the gravity.
 The default is false, meaning that the created line stays in place throughout the game.

 #### Example: Make a platform spanning the bottom of the tile